Subscribe to updates

 Revenue Budget Monitoring 2023/24 (Period 9, December 2023)

-The Cabinet noted the projected £9.336m revenue overspend for the General Fund for the 2023/24 financial year.
-This figure represents an improvement of £1.203m on the position at period 8.
-The Housing Revenue Account (HRA) is also projected to have a £5.005m overspend.
-To support the in-year position, a net projected year-end drawdown of £4.73m from reserves is anticipated.
-The Cabinet also noted the projected returns for the Investment and Acquisition Strategy (IAS) and the movement in reserve drawdowns, with a further report to be presented on the final outturn post-March 2024.
-A transfer of the Capitalised Interest budget of £4.542m from General Fund revenue funding to the Central Expenses budget was also noted to improve transparency.
+The Cabinet noted the projected £9.336 million revenue overspend forecast for the General Fund for the 2023/24 financial year.
+This figure represents an improvement of £1.203 million on the position at period 8.
+The Housing Revenue Account (HRA) also showed a projected overspend of £5.005 million.
+Cabinet resolved to note these figures and the projected year-end drawdown from reserves to support the in-year position.
+A presentational adjustment was made, moving the Capitalised Interest budget of £4.542 million from General Fund revenue funding to the Central Expenses budget to improve transparency of the Investment and Acquisition Strategy (IAS) budget.

 Budget Framework 2024/25 and Medium Term Financial Strategy 2024/25 to 2026/27